bghira/SimpleTuner/INSTALL.md

 source .venv/bin/activate

 pip install -U poetry pip

+# Necessary on some systems to prevent it from deciding it knows better than us.
+poetry config virtualenvs.create false
 ```

 > ℹ️ You can use your own custom venv path by setting `export VENV_PATH=/path/to/.venv` in your `config/config.env` file.